socolofs/tamoc/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.11: Replaced some of the -9999 values in the ./data/ChemData.csv
+                file with literature values and updated the units of the calcualtion of Vb in dbm.py when data are not available.
+                Also, updated the parameter values for the stratified plume model with the values recommended in Socolofsky et al. (2008).
 Version 0.1.10: Updated the values for Vb in the ./data/ChemData.csv file
                 with their correct values.
 Improves computation of diffusivity and mass transfer over Version 0.1.9, and gives